 Type III chemovars are CBD predominant.
 They are low THC (<0.3%, but generally 0%-1%), and high CBD (>0.5%, but generally 5%-20% or more).
 They have low to no intoxication side effects.
 There is little to no cognitive impairment for most, but there can be possible mild effects in sensitive users, depending on the THC content.

-WHAT IS THE EVIDENCE FOR CANNABIS AND MIGRAINE?
+WHAT IS THE EVIDENCE FOR MARIJUANA (CANNABIS) USE FOR MIGRAINE?

 The benefits of cannabis/cannabinoids in various chronic pain disorders has been well established.
 These benefits are suspected to likely extrapolate to headache disorders including migraine given overlapping neurobiological pathways of pain.
 There are some notable interactions and synergies between the cannabinoid receptors and pathways of migraine involving the trigeminovascular system (including the same receptors that the triptans work on) and serotonergic system.
 A more detailed discussion of this physiology can be read here and here.
 The medical literature regarding treatment of headache, migraine, and facial pain disorders shows limited supporting evidence for cannabis/cannabinoids in the treatment of chronic headaches, migraine including chronic migraine, medication overuse headache, cluster headache, idiopathic intracranial hypertension, and multiple sclerosis (MS) associated trigeminal neuralgia.
 However, the majority of this limited supporting evidence consists primarily of case series, case studies, case reports, surveys, clinical/anecdotal reports, and one retrospective analysis.
 There have been no placebo-controlled studies of cannabis for headache disorders or migraine thus far.
 There are only two prospective trials containing a control group evaluating the use of cannabinoids in the treatment of headache disorders, both of which showed benefit.
 The details and references of these studies and all of the smaller case studies mentioned can be read here and here.